nethalo/proxysql-basics-master-slave/README.md

 +------------+
 ```

-What about if we change the Master?
+What about if we change the Primary?
 Let's set mysql1 as read only and make mysql3 the new master (by setting read_only = 0)

 Verify that ProxySQL is aware of the new master and has moved it to the writer_hostgroup: